mythkiven/mkAppleOpenSourceDownload/README.md

 **This repository is a mirror image of the apple opensource website (opensource.apple.com) and contains all opensource code**

-The directory of this repository is as follows.
 The tarballs directory contains all the compressed backups.
-Since the size is more than 5GB, it is not uploaded.
-If you need all the source code, please contact us or contact me.
+Since the size is more than 10GB, it is not uploaded.
+If you need all the source code, please contact me.

+eg:
+If you are looking for the source code for dyld-353.2.3, go to the `opensource.apple.com/source/dyld/dyld-353.2.3` directory.

-Directory as follows
+>The included source code is as follows

 ```
-.
-├── icons
-│   ├── back.gif
-│   └── blank.gif
-├── index.html
-├── plist
-│   ├── macos-1014.plist
-│   └── macos-10141.plist
-├── release
-│   ├── developer-tools-100.html
-│   ├─...
-│
-├── source
 │   ├── Apple16X50Serial
 │   ├── Apple3Com3C90x
 │   ├── AppleAC97Audio